-This camp is a week-long overnight summer camp for riders ages 14-17.
-This camp will focus instruction on western riding instruction and horsemanship based on the gifts and needs of the participants.
-Campers will have lots of fun, refine their skills and have plenty of time to get to know the horses and each other!
+This program is a week-long overnight summer institute for riders ages 14-18.
+This institute will focus on western riding instruction and horsemanship based on the gifts and needs of the participants.
+Participants will have lots of fun, refine their skills and have plenty of time to get to know the horses and each other!

-- The staff will work with campers individually to help them define realistic personal goals at the beginning of the week and their lessons are then directed toward helping them achieve those goals
+- The staff will work with participants individually to help them define realistic personal goals at the beginning of the week and their lessons are then directed toward helping them achieve those goals

 - We will have two riding sessions each day and in the evening we vary the schedule to include more riding instructions, a campfire and fun at a local lake and a selection of group recreational activities

-- A student show will be held at the end of the week to allow riders to demonstrate the skills they have learned for their parents, their instructors and other University staff
+- A student show will be held at the end of the week to allow riders to demonstrate the skills they have learned for their families, their instructors and other University staff

-- Camp fee: $930 which covers room and board from dinner on Sunday through lunch on Friday, instruction, supervision, program materials, evening recreational activities, T-shirt and either the use of Alfred University horse or the boarding of the camper's own horse
+- Institute fee: $1080, which covers room and board from dinner on the first day through lunch on the last day, instruction, supervision, program materials, evening recreational activities, T-shirt and either the use of Alfred University horse or the boarding of the participant's own horse

-- Campers arrive on Sunday and check-out after lunch on Friday
+- Participants arrive on Sunday and check-out after lunch on Friday

 How to Apply:

-Application deadline: May 1.
-Campers who wish to apply must submit the online registration form (We support the current and previous major releases of Google Chrome, Firefox, Microsoft Edge, and Safari on a rolling basis.) along with the following:
+Application deadline: May 15th.
+Participants who wish to apply must submit the online registration form (We support the current and previous major releases of Google Chrome, Firefox, Microsoft Edge, and Safari on a rolling basis.) along with the following:

 - The associated deposit (paid via online application form)

-Campers will be accepted on a first-come, first-serve basis.
+Participants will be accepted on a first-come, first-serve basis.
 To ensure quality instruction and maximum participation, enrollment is limited.
-Enroll as early as possible to assure your spot in our camp!
+Enroll as early as possible to assure your spot!